Animesh-Parashar/x402-gateway/README.md

 # x402-gateway

 > HTTP-native payment enforcement for APIs.
 > Pay-per-request.
 Stateless.
-Middleware-first.
+Middleware-first. ⚡

-**x402-gateway** is a **drop-in HTTP middleware** that allows any server to enforce payment **directly at the request boundary** using the `402 Payment Required` status code and x402-compatible cryptographic payments.

-It is **not** a marketplace, SaaS, or hosted service.

-It is a **reference implementation of a protocol primitive**:
-> turning any HTTP endpoint into a paid endpoint without accounts, API keys, or subscriptions.

 ---

+## What This Is

+**x402-gateway** is a **drop-in HTTP middleware primitive** that allows any server to enforce payment **directly at the request boundary** using the `402 Payment Required` status code and x402-compatible cryptographic payments.

+It is **not**:
+- a marketplace
+- a SaaS
+- a hosted service

+It **is** a **reference implementation of a protocol-level primitive**:

+> Turn any HTTP endpoint into a paid endpoint
+> without accounts, API keys, or subscriptions.

+---

-## What Problem This Solves
+## The Problem This Solves

-Today, most APIs monetize by enforcing payment at the **account level**:
+Most APIs today monetize by enforcing payment at the **account level**:

 - API keys
 - User accounts
 - Monthly billing
-- Usage tracked after execution
+- Usage tracked *after* execution

 This model breaks down when:
 - The consumer is autonomous software or agents